 Refactoring is praised everywhere.
 I don’t claim that it isn’t important; it’s our finest weapon in the unending war against entropy.
 But every time we refactor a piece of code, we risk introducing bugs.
 The risk can be reduced with robust testing, as we’ll see below.
 But it will never go away completely.

 So we need to balance the need for refactoring against the need for reliability and stability.
 We must ask ourselves questions like:

 - How long will the code be maintained?

 - How important is reliability and stability to the system?

 - How much will the intended change improve the code?

 One must think critically.
 We often start refactoring code not because it is in a particularly bad state but simply because we can and know how to do it.
 That is a mistake.
 When we do, we shackle ourselves to the politician’s syllogism, which (adapted somewhat) says: we must refactor things; I can refactor this thing; therefore, I must refactor this thing.

 2. If You Do Have to Make a Change, Make It As Small As Possible #

-I make an exception here for whenever you can actually meaningfully reduce complexity, such as by removing branches from a conditional expression.
+I make an exception here for whenever we can actually meaningfully reduce complexity, such as by removing branches from a conditional expression.
 Another exception would be to refactor code as an initial step prior to making functional changes to a component, but that should be done in the spirit of the following maxim.

 3. If You Want to Refactor Something, Make Sure It’s Covered by Automated Tests #